 S7-200 SMART PLCs are Open Type Controllers.
 You must install the PLC in a housing, cabinet, or electric control room.
-Open Type Controllers must be installed within an enclosure which protects you from hazards, including mechanical hazards, electrical shock and spread of fire.
 Limit entry to the housing, cabinet, or electric control room to authorized personnel.

 Failure to follow these installation requirements could result in death or serious injury to personnel, and/or damage to equipment.